Up to 60% off sofas & mattresses — limited‑time deals.

 Does the deep seat feel too big for everyday sitting?

 If you naturally sit back or curl up, it feels great.
-If you sit bolt-upright for hours, it can feel too relaxed without a lumbar pillow.
+If you sit bolt upright for hours, it can feel too relaxed unless you add a lumbar pillow.
+That is the basic trade-off with a deep seat sofa.

 Is the leather easy to maintain?

-For routine care, yes: quick wipe-downs handle most day-to-day grime.
-Tufting is the bigger maintenance factor because it catches crumbs.
+For routine care, yes.
+Quick wipe-downs handle most day-to-day grime.
+The bigger maintenance issue is the tufting, because it catches crumbs.

 Will the surface look “perfect” over time?

-Not in a glassy, uniform way.
-Oxford leather is described as showing natural variation and developing a more relaxed look with use.
+Not in a glassy, perfectly uniform way.
+Oxford leather is expected to show natural variation and develop a more relaxed look with use.

 Is assembly difficult?

-It’s straightforward: tool-free leg install designed to take about 10 minutes, with legs stored in a zippered compartment under the sofa.
+No. It is a straightforward tool-free leg install that takes about 10 minutes, with the legs stored in a zippered compartment under the sofa.

 Previous post